xT0mR0x/doks/content/en/docs/cheatsheets/Red-Team/sqli/index.md

 This type of SQL injection is where an attacker appends additional malicious SQL statements to an existing query to gain unauthorized access to a database.
 An example of this type of attack would be:

-    SELECT * FROM users WHERE username = 'admin' UNION SELECT * FROM passwords.
+    SELECT * FROM users WHERE username = 'admin' UNION SELECT * FROM passwords

 ### Boolean-Based Injection